amasolov/satellite6-aws-demo/README.md

  - Active Red Hat subscription for Red Hat Satellite 6 itself and Red Hat Enterprise Linux VMs
  - [aws-cli](https://github.com/aws/aws-cli) installed and configured OR use AWS CloudFormation WebUI to create stacks
  - Not using Elastic IPs so don't expect it to work flawlessly after rebooting
+ - At least one SSH key is added to your AWS acccount
 ## Installation and configuration

 You can use AWS CloudFormation Web Console to create stacks by uploading the template.
 In case of using aws-cli, create a file with parameters as in [satellite6-aws-demo-parameters.json](https://github.com/amasolov/satellite6-aws-demo/blob/master/cloudformation/satellite6-aws-demo-parameters.json)

+Included [Ansible playbook](https://github.com/amasolov/satellite6-aws-demo/blob/master/playbooks/satellite6-aws-demo.yml) uses [foreman-ansible-modules](https://github.com/theforeman/foreman-ansible-modules) to manage Satellite content like manifest, subscriptions, repositories and etc.

+Make sure that selected EC2 instance types are available in your region/AZ.
 ```
 # cat satellite6-aws-demo-parameters.json
 [